Course Enhancement Grants

 - Letters from any collaborating faculty members describing their commitments

-- Discussion of the following (5 pages max):
+- A proposal narrative that includes the following (5 pages max):

 - Learning outcomes for the project – an explanation of how the project will complement learning outcomes specific to its associated major, discipline or program.
 This should include how the project will promote meaningful international experiences for participating students.

 - Student impact – an estimation of how many students will be involved in the project, and the nature and extent of student involvement expected.

 - Brief description of the instructor’s previous experience (if applicable) in developing and/or teaching international material.